 In another application, we were able to set up historical analyses where we could look at various parameters about a batch such as pressure, temperature, speed, flow, and so on at the same time, together on the same chart.
 This allowed us to analyze batch failures by looking at all of the key process variables about the batch at the same time.
 And, we could look at any batch we wanted and compare batches over time.
 This allowed to get to the root cause of some of these failures and helped us to target batches that were close to failing and the root causes of that as well.
 These historical analyses really gave our continuous improvement program a boost and helped increase overall throughput and productivity by about 10%.

-So, that???s a few real-world examples of SPC; with some real-world business benefits to boot.
-So, this really is my final post on SPC for awhile (probably a long while).
-But, I think I???ve really laid out what SPC is all about and, most especially, why SPC is a good thing.
-I???ve tried to emphasize the real-world business benefits of SPC and tried to make the whole discussion as real-world and a practical as I could.
-I hoped I???ve helped.
-As usual, if you have any questions, I???d love to hear from you.
+So, that’s a few real-world examples of SPC; with some real-world business benefits to boot.
+So, this really is my final post on SPC for a while (probably a long while).
+But, I think I’ve really laid out what SPC is all about and, most especially, why SPC is a good thing.
+I’ve tried to emphasize the real-world business benefits of SPC and tried to make the whole discussion as real-world and as practical as I could.
+I hoped I’ve helped.
+As usual, if you have any questions, I’d love to hear from you.
 And, as always, the best of luck to you in your SPC endeavors!